ndzalos16/phindy/README.md

         <!-- About Us Section (Brief Introduction) -->
         <section id="about" class="py-16 md:py-24 bg-white container rounded-lg-custom mt-8 shadow-md">
             <div class="max-w-4xl mx-auto text-center px-4">
-                <h2 class="text-3xl sm:text-4xl font-bold text-rose-gold mb-6">Welcome to Radiant Glow</h2>
+                <h2 class="text-3xl sm:text-4xl font-bold text-rose-gold mb-6">Welcome to Phindy P Beauty Bar</h2>
                 <p class="text-lg text-gray-700 leading-relaxed mb-8">
-                    At Radiant Glow Beauty Bar, we believe in enhancing your natural beauty and providing a serene escape from the everyday hustle.
+                    At Phindy P Beauty Bar, we believe in enhancing your natural beauty and providing a serene escape from the everyday hustle.
 Our expert team is dedicated to delivering personalized services that leave you feeling refreshed, confident, and utterly radiant.
 From luxurious manicures to rejuvenating facials, discover a world where beauty meets tranquility.
                 </p>
                 <a href="#services" class="text-rose-gold hover:underline font-medium text-lg">Explore Our Services &rarr;</a>
             </div>